 Carter Bank & Trust was formed on December 29, 2006 by the merger of 10 banks in Virginia and North Carolina.
 At that time, the merger created the largest independent state-chartered commercial bank with headquarters in the Commonwealth of Virginia.
 Banks merged to form Carter Bank & Trust were Blue Ridge Bank, N.A., Floyd; Central National Bank, Lynchburg; Community National Bank, South Boston; First National Bank, Rocky Mount; First National Exchange Bank, Roanoke; Mountain National Bank, Galax; Patrick Henry National Bank, Bassett; Patriot Bank, N.A., Stafford; Peoples National Bank, Danville; and Shenandoah National Bank, Staunton.

 On December 13, 1974, an office of the First National Bank of Rocky Mount opened in Rocky Mount, VA with eight employees.
-This was the first bank created by Worth Harris Carter, Jr. of Martinsville, VA and a group of prominent local business people.
+This was the first bank created by the late Worth Harris Carter, Jr. of Martinsville, VA and a group of prominent local business people.

 A plan submitted to Regulators in 1973 stated that the banking philosophy for FNBRM and other proposed banks would place emphasis on consumer services with lower interest rates on loans and lower service charges than were being charged in the area at that time.
 The plan also stated that higher rates on deposit products would be offered.